Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

 where the second term comes from the split of the d'Alembertian operator into a Laplacian and a second time derivative: $\Box=\Delta-\frac{1}{c^2}\partial_t^2$ (this term is zero when $m=2$ and $3$).
-We proceed by induction, i.e., we work at some given but arbitrary post-Newtonian order $m$, assume that we succeeded in constructing the sequence of previous coefficients $\overline{h}_p$ ($\forall p\leqslant m-1$), and from that show how to infer the next-order coefficient $\overline{h}_m$.
+We proceed by induction, i.e., we work at some given but arbitrary post-Newtonian order $m$, assume that we succeeded in constructing the sequence of previous coefficients $\mathop{\overline{h}}_{p}\!\!\!{}\ab$ ($\forall p\leqslant m-1$), and from that show how to infer the next-order coefficient $\mathop{\overline{h}}_{m}\!\!\!\!{}\ab$.

-To cure the problem of divergencies we introduce a generalized solution of the Poisson equation with non-compact support source, in the form of an appropriate \emph{finite part} of the usual Poisson integral obtained by regularization of the bound at infinity by means of a specific process of analytic continuation.
-For any source term like $\overline{\tau}_m$, we multiply it by the regularization factor $\widetilde{r}^B$ already extensively used in the construction of the exterior field, thus $B\in\mathbb{C}$ and $\widetilde{r}=r/r_0$ is given by Eq.~\eqref{regfactor}.
+To cure the problem of divergencies we introduce a generalized solution of the Poisson equation with non-compact support source, in the form of an appropriate \emph{finite part} of the usual Poisson integral obtained by regularization of the bound at infinity by means of the specific FP regularization process.
+For any source term like $\mathop{\overline{\tau}}_{m}\!\!\!\!{}\ab$, we multiply it by the regularization factor $\widetilde{r}^B$ already extensively used in the construction of the exterior field, thus $B\in\mathbb{C}$ and $\widetilde{r}=r/r_0$ as given by \eqref{regfactor}.
 Only then do we apply the usual Poisson integral, which therefore defines a certain function of $B$.
 The well-definedness of that integral heavily relies on the behaviour of the integrand at the bound at infinity.
 There is no problem with the vicinity of the origin inside the source because of the smoothness of the pseudo-tensor.
-Then one can prove~\cite{PB02} that the latter function of $B$ generates a (unique) analytic continuation down to a neighbourhood of the value of interest $B=0$, except at $B=0$ itself, at which value it admits a Laurent expansion with multiple poles up to some finite order (but growing with the post-Newtonian order $m$).
+Then the latter function of $B$ generates a (unique) analytic continuation down to a neighbourhood of the value of interest $B=0$, except at $B=0$ itself, at which value it admits a Laurent expansion with multiple poles up to some finite order (but growing with the post-Newtonian order $m$).
 Then, we consider the Laurent expansion of that function when $B\rightarrow 0$ and pick up the finite part, or coefficient of the zero-th power of $B$, of that expansion.
 This \emph{defines} our generalized Poisson integral:

-The integral extends over all three-dimensional space but with the latter finite-part regularization at infinity denoted $\mathcal{FP}_{B=0}$ or $\mathcal{FP}$ for short.
+The integral extends over all three-dimensional space but are endowed with the latter finite-part regularization.
 The main properties of this generalized Poisson operator is that it solves the Poisson equation,